-Estefanía Simich is a Licensed Clinical Professional Counselor and Board Approved Supervisor in Maryland.
-She is also an AASECT Certified Sex Therapist and Supervisor in Training.
+Dr. Estefanía Simich Muñoz has a PhD in Human Sexuality.
+She is a Licensed Clinical Professional Counselor, Board Approved Supervisor in Maryland, an AASECT Certified Sex Therapist and Supervisor in Training.
 She owns a bilingual sexuality practice in Baltimore.
 She is passionate about supporting migrant populations who have experienced violence and sexual trauma.
 As well as working with couples from diverse cultural and religious backgrounds.
 In the past she has acted as an immigration court expert on gender violence and sexual violence cases involving Latin American migrants.
 She has worked in the non-profit and governmental sectors in Peru, The Netherlands and the US.
-Estefanía is also an academic and is currently working on her PhD dissertation.
-Her dissertation addresses the conceptualization of sexual citizenship of migrant Peruvian women living in the US.

 Approach to supervision